FatherDivine/Powershell-Scripts-Public/Modules/Javier-Proxy/README.md

 ## About <a name = "about"></a>

-This script enables Javiar's Squid proxy for exams in the CEDC, specifically Computer Science.
+This Module enables Javiar's Squid proxy for exams in the CEDC, specifically Computer Science.
 The purpose is to prevent cheating by only allowing the websites needed for the exam (like Github and Canvas for example).

 The base process is making registry changes to enable (and lock down the changes to prevent editing) and then deleting those changes by reversing them.